Walk with the waves

 Tree felling at Tentsmuir car park

-Due to a serious health and safety risk, a large number of trees in the vicinity of Tentsmuir car park have recently been felled.
-In this area, the high water table and consequent shallow root system means trees are very likely to fall over, and several already have.
+Due to a serious health and safety risk, a large number of trees around the Tentsmuir car park had to be felled recently.
+In this area, the high water table and shallow root system made these trees dangerously likely to fall over - and several did.

 During tree felling, the impact on wildlife – particularly endangered species such as red squirrels and bats – was minimised by experts, who checked trees for dreys and evidence of roosting before felling.

-While the view of the car park may seem dramatically changed, regeneration has already begun.
-Birch and rowan trees will diversify the habitat, and the branches left from felling will help stabilise the dunes, encouraging new vegetation to grow.
+While the car park area looks dramatically different, regeneration has already begun.
+Birch and rowan trees will be planted to diversify the habitat, and the branches left from felling will help to stabilise the dunes, encouraging new vegetation to grow.